-The place was originally designed to be the residence for the King.
-Today it’s a royal museum.
-Donated relics and artifacts fill its halls and photographs of old monarchs hang on the wall.
+The place was originally designed to be the residence for the King, but today it’s a royal museum.
+Donated relics and artefacts fill its halls and photographs of old monarchs hang on the wall.

 The grounds are free for roaming and photography, and are well worth the stroll!
 However, once inside, out of respect, visitors are not permitted to take photographs and must adhere to the dress code.

 - Hours: 09:30-16:30

 - Address: 5 1 Ratchawithi Rd, Dusit, Dusit District, Bangkok 10300, Thailand

 - Entrance: $38.9